Skip to main content

 Let's find jobs (International Students)

-This is a collaborative space built for international students who are planning to start or growing their carrier.
+This is a collaborative space built for international students who are planning to start or grow their careers.
 Our mission is to make job searching, career planning and professional growth easier, more informed and more supportive.
 We believe that sharing knowledge as a community helps everyone succeed faster and smarter.
 Finding a job or internship can be stressful-especially when you are doing it alone.
-This is a shared effort by a small team of students who have gone through the same challenges, we have put together the best resources, tips and reminders in one easy to navigate space.
+This is a shared effort by a small team of students who have gone through the same challenges.
+We have put together the best resources, tips and reminders in one easy-to-navigate space.
 Together, we can make your career journey less confusing and more empowering.

 Recent posts